digitallawyer/openlegaldictionary/README.md

 # In Legal Terms

+Legal dictionary containing thousands of legal terms and definitions.

 This is an example of how you can integrate the [jekyll-algolia][1] plugin into the default Jekyll theme.